tnolet/haproxy-rest/README.md

             {
                 "name" : "test_fe_1",                               # declare a frontend
-                ...                                                 # some stuff left out for brevity "useBackends" : [
+                ...                                                 # some stuff left out for brevity "acls" : [
                     {
-                        "backend" : "testbe2",                      # set a "useBackends" rule with a condition "condition" : "if uses_msie"                # that matches the ACL set below }
-                ],
-                "acls" : [
-                    {
                         "name" : "uses_msie",                       # set an ACL by giving it a name and some pattern.
-                        "pattern" : "hdr_sub(user-agent) MSIE"      # This pattern matches all HTTP requests that have }                                               # "MSIE" in their User-Agent header
+                        "backend" : "testbe2",                      # set the backend to send traffic to "pattern" : "hdr_sub(user-agent) MSIE"      # This pattern matches all HTTP requests that have }                                               # "MSIE" in their User-Agent header